 For more information, contact your Air France centre for international vaccinations:

-Tap water is drinkable in Papeete and throughout Bora Bora island.
+Tap water is drinkable in Papeete and throughout Bora Bora.
 It is however recommended to drink bottled water.

 To enjoy peace of mind during your stay in Tahiti, visit the website of the Ministry of Foreign Affairs of your country.